 You can!
 There are two ways to do so (that I know of).

 - Use coconut cream instead.
 You know the thick part at the top of a can of coconut milk?
 That has enough fat in it to also be useful for this recipe.
 Substituting the same amount of coconut cream for the whipping cream (1/4 cup) works very well.
 The consistency ends up about the same as when using whipping cream, however there’s a slight coconut taste from the coconut cream.
-This ends up reducing the total amount of calories by about 70.
+This is an option if you don’t have whipping cream.
 Instructions for this method are detailed in the recipe card.

 What can you do with whipped Greek yogurt?